Stability and certain $\mathbb{P}^n$-functors: Introduction

+which identifies $\M_{X,h}(v)$ with a smooth connected component of a certain moduli space $\mathcal{M}$ of stable sheaves on $\Xk$. \end{thm-non}

+The main theorem is not void, that is there are Mukai vectors on certain K3 surfaces that satisfy all conditions stated in the theorem.
+We will give two examples in \ref{exmp}.

-which identifies $M_{X,h}(v)$ with a smooth connected component of a certain moduli space $\mathcal{M}$ of stable sheaves on $\Xk$. \end{thm-non} This result is in the same vein as Yoshioka's results in \cite{yocomp}.
-There he starts with an arbitrary K3 surface together with an isotropic Mukai vector $v$ such that $M_h(v)$ is also a fine moduli space with universal family $\mathcal{E}$.
-It is well known that $Y=M_h(v)$ is again a K3 surface.
+This result is in the same vein as Yoshioka's results in \cite{yocomp}.
+There he starts with an arbitrary K3 surface together with an isotropic Mukai vector $v$ such that $\M_{X,h}(v)$ is also a fine moduli space with universal family $\mathcal{E}$.
+It is well known that $Y=\M_{X,h}(v)$ is again a K3 surface.
 He then proves that the Fourier-Mukai transform $\Phi_{\mathcal{E}}: \De(X)\rightarrow \De(Y)$, an equivalence in this case, preserves stability (even S-equivalence classes), given that some numerical conditions are satisfied.